cbl/informatiCup2022/readme.md

 ### Advanced Usage

-The further use of the program can be printed via the `--help` flag.
+The advanced usage of the program can be printed via the `--help` flag.

 ```shell
 USAGE: